Deflection of light and time delay in hyperbolic Einstein-Straus--de Sitter solution: Introduction

 The lensed quasar SDSS J1004+4112 is selected as a test case to quantify the influence of the spatial curvature and the cosmological constant on gravitational lensing observables.
 We assess these effects through systematic variations in the current cosmic scale factor $a_0$.
 For direct comparison to prior analyses within flat ($k=0$) and positively curved ($k=+1$) ESdS models, presented in Refs.~\cite{Schu1,Guen1,Guen2}, we adopt the same cosmological parameters as employed therein.

 The paper is organized as follows.
 Section~\ref{sec2} establishes the geometric framework of the hyperbolic ESdS model by presenting the junction conditions required to match the static Schwarzschild–de Sitter vacuole to an expanding FLRW universe with negative spatial curvature.
 In Sec.~\ref{sec3}, the detailed methodology for computing light deflection and time delay is developed, including direct integration of null geodesic equations across the various spacetime regions leading to relevant analytical expressions.
-Section~\ref{sec4} applies this formalism to the lensed quasar SDSS J1004+4112, systematically exploring how lensing observables depend on the cosmic scale factor and cosmological constant, and comparing the results to those obtained in flat and closed ESdS models.
-Finally, Sec.~\ref{sec5} summarizes the main findings and discusses their implications for cosmological lensing, as well as possible directions for future work.
+Section~\ref{sec4} applies this formalism to the lensed quasar SDSS J1004+4112, systematically exploring how the lensing observables depend on the cosmic scale factor (or equivalently the curvature density) and the cosmological constant, and comparing the results with those obtained in flat and closed ESdS models.\footnote{All numerical evaluations are performed using Wolfram \textit{Mathematica} 11.} Finally, Sec.~\ref{sec5} summarizes the main findings and discusses their implications for cosmological lensing, as well as possible directions for future work.